rollnrock/example-git/readme.txt.txt

 git log: list the commit history

+git log --summary : you see more information for each commit

 git conflict

-git add *.xml : this adds only the file in the extension .xml we will
+git add '*.xml' : this adds only the file in the extension .xml we will
 				it adds *.extension

-git add . : this add all file in the the git folder
+git add . : this add all file in the the git folder .the . stands for
+			the current directory

+git add -A. : the S ensures even file deletions are included

 HOW TO IGNORE A FILE
 create a .gitignore text file